Shandao: Biography

+According to the Historical Biographies of the Pure Land, Shandao painted "painted more than three hundred murals of Pure Land transformation tableaux."
+These "transformation tableau" (Bianxiang) were paintings illustrated Pure Land stories which were used to teach others.
+Shandao's paintings were used as prototypes for later tableaux in other temples.
+In 672, Shandao traveled to Luoyang to oversee the sculptures of the Fengxian Cave Temple ensemble at the Longmen Grottoes, one of China’s greatest Buddhist rock art sites.
+This particular project was supported by Empress Wu Zetian.

 Chinese sources describe Shandao as a man who lived a very simple ascetic life.
 He preferred begging for his food and did not have a room to himself.
 He kept the monastic rules strictly and gave away all possessions and gifts.
 He ate the simplest and coarsest food, and gave the best to others, avoiding even milk products.
+The Chronicle of Buddha and Patriarchs (Fozu Tongji) states that: "He maintained the precepts flawlessly, without the slightest violation; he offered fine food to the public while living on sparse fare himself."

 In his lifetime, Shandao wrote five major works on Pure Land Buddhism, with his commentaries on the Contemplation Sutra being among the most influential.

+Shandao had many followers and eminent disciples including Huaigan and Huaiyun.
+In 681, Shandao passed away and Huaiyun then built Xiangji Temple south of Chang'an, directly north of the Zhongnan Mountains.

 Teachings

 Key ideas

 Shandao synthesized much of the teachings of earlier Chinese Pure Land Buddhists, such as Tanluan and Daochuo, however, he also introduced new ideas that became central to both Chinese and Japanese Pure Land traditions.
 The key four ideas of Shandao's thought are: